 This deliciously easy gluten-free lemon quick bread is a joining of two things I needed to use up.
 Leftover sourdough discard and lemons.
 Our backyard lemon tree is so full of fruit this time of year.
 I am always looking for ways to use some up.

-I have always loved making homemade lemon recipes and this lemon loaf with sourdough discard is a new favorite.
+I have always loved making homemade lemon recipes, and this lemon loaf with sourdough discard is a new favorite.
 It is sweet enough to be a dessert, but low enough in sugar that there is no guilt serving it with breakfast or brunch.
-I have several great quick bread recipes on the blog ranging from my popular Gluten-Free Zucchini Bread to this yummy Gluten-Free Chocolate Banana Bread.
+I have several great quick bread recipes on the blo,g ranging from my popular Gluten-Free Zucchini Bread to this yummy Gluten-Free Chocolate Banana Bread.

 If you love to bake with your sourdough discard, I have a lot of great gluten-free sourdough recipes for you to try.
+If you have more discard to use up, try this Gluten-Free Sourdough Banana Bread recipe too!
+I added juicy blueberries because they are one of my favorite fruits.
+Here are more gluten-free blueberry recipes to try.

 Allergen Information: